Banner Alt Text

 • Admission to Bryce Canyon costs $35 for a private vehicle or is included with the America the Beautiful pass ($80 for entry to all US national parks for one year).

-• Bryce is a canyon and so the hikes I discuss begin with a descent and end with a climb.
+• Bryce is a canyon, so many of the trails begin with a descent and end with a climb.
 Know your limits and be sure to save enough energy to climb back up.

 • Lightning is a common year-round danger in Bryce, especially during summer storms.
 Seek shelter immediately if you can hear thunder.